Wine cellar cooling from San Jose to South San Francisco Licensed and insured | CSLB #1099707 Emergency? (650) 333-4726

 The equipment is only one part of a stable cellar

-A wine room that looks finished can still fail if the mechanical details are wrong.
-These are the checks that shape installation, repair, and maintenance recommendations.
+A finished-looking room can still fail if the mechanics are wrong.
+These are the checks that matter.

 Room Envelope